-In life, Goliath would have paid the guy who owned the battlefield.
+In our startup world, Goliath would have paid the guy who owned the battlefield.
 They, in turn, would have given him extra power to slow down all blows from David.

 Goliath would have beaten the shit out of David.

-Despite all the enthusiasm, smartness, David would have eventually lost the battle.
-Tomorrow, no one among us will ever compete with Flipkart or any company which is heavily funded.
+Despite all the enthusiasm & smartness, David would have eventually lost the battle.
+Tomorrow, no company among us would have had the balls to compete with Flipkart or any company which is heavily funded.

 The free basics structure is created with the concept of creating a monopoly on the internet for any venture with deep pockets.